RamonKaspar/Large-Scale-AI-Engineering-Project/README.md

 - In isolated benchmarks, pretokenization achieved up to **5.9× faster** processing speeds
 - The token-list format improved storage efficiency
 - Despite these improvements, overall training throughput showed minimal differences
-- Preliminary evidence suggests benefits might increase with larger batch sizes
+- The observations suggest benefits might increase with larger batch sizes

-**For detailed implementation details, methodology, complete results, and analysis, please see [the full report](report/report_pretokenization.md).**
+**For implementation details, results, and analysis, please see [the full report](report/report_pretokenization.pdf).**

 ## How to Run